chklff/oauth-connection-for-make/README.md

 Now, your server should be up and running!

-## API Call for Connection Creation
+## Please pay attention to an API Call for Connection Creation in server.js

 The server makes an API call to the Make platform to create a connection.
 The request to create a connection is done via a `POST` request, which contains a JSON object in the body with properties `accountName`, `accountType`, `scopes`, and others like a custom for each connection `property`.
 The values for these properties should correspond to the correct account details you want to connect to.
 You can see this in the code as follows: